Chefs Notes

 For those of you that are unfamiliar with Pad Thai it is essentially a noodle stir-fry with a peanut sauce.
 It often contains either shrimp or chicken and always rice noodles, bean sprouts, and en egg.

-The main flavour of the dish comes from the sauce made of peanut butter, fish sauce, sugar, salt, vinegar, and chili paste.
+The main flavour of the dish comes from the sauce made of peanut butter, fish sauce, sugar, salt, vinegar, and chilli paste.
 This is complimented by the addition of green onion, ginger, garlic, and chili in the stir-fry.

 Cooking